Sewing machines for inclusive production

 PLA, Polylactic Acid or Polylactide:

 It is the most widely used material in 3D printing.
 A biodegradable plastic of natural origin (corn, potato or sugar cane).
 The filament manufactured with PLA is of the highest quality, without the incorporation of recycled or recovered material.
-Totally stabilized.
+Totally stabilised.
 It does not produce warping.
-It is recyclable, suitable for biocomposting and food contact.
+It is recyclable, suitable for bio composting and food contact.